yiwenwang-ms/microsoft-graph-docs/api-reference/beta/api/educationoutcome-update.md

 }
 ```

-### Example 2: Update a points outcome
+### Example 2: Update a Points Outcome

 #### Request

-The following example shows a request to update a points outcome.
+The following is an example of the request for updating a points outcome.

 # [HTTP](#tab/http)
 <!-- {